Integration Guidelines for Protocols Supporting USDY on Mantle

 USDY

 USDY (US Dollar Yield Token): USDY is a tokenized note secured by short-term US Treasuries and bank demand deposits.
 USDY holders receive yield generated from the underlying assets in the form of increasing redemption value (accumulating token).
 USDY contract is an upgradeable (Transparent Upgradeable Proxy) ERC-20 token.
-To hold, send, and receive USDY, users should not be on the blocklist.
+To hold, send, and receive USDY, users should not be on the blocklist (opens in a new tab).

 mUSD

 mUSD is the rebasing version of USDY, maintaining a consistent peg to $1.
 Interest is distributed via new token units.
 Users can swap freely between USDY and mUSD.
-A swapper UI will be available in October on ondo.finance.
+A swapper UI will be available in October on ondo.finance (opens in a new tab).

 mUSD is heavily based on other rebasing tokens such as stETH.
 Users can acquire mUSD tokens by calling the wrap(uint256) function on the contract.
 While the price of a single USDY token increases over time, the price of a single mUSD token is fixed at a price of 1 Dollar, with yield being accrued in the form of additional mUSD tokens.
 Similarly when a user wishes to convert their mUSD to USDY they can call the unwrap(uint256) function, and receive their corresponding amount of USDY.